-was not indigent, and his level of education not only enabled him to defend himself, as evidenced by this Application filed on 24 February 2017, but also enabled him to become aware of the existence of the Court and the proceedings before it within a reasonable time.
-Moreover, the Respondent State deposited the Declaration recognising the Court's jurisdiction four (4) years, three (3) and nine (9) days before the exhaustion of local remedies.

-53. In light of the foregoing, the Court considers that the period of four (4) years, three (3) months and nine (9) days that elapsed before the Applicant filed his Application is unreasonable within the meaning of Article 56(6) of the Charter and Rule 40(6) of the Rules.
-Consequently, it finds that the Application is inadmissible on this ground.
+- 45. In the instant case, the Applicant was not imprisoned or subject to any restriction of movement after the exhaustion of local remedies, nor was he indigent, and his educational background not only enabled him to defend himself as evidenced by the Application filed on 24 February 2017, but also made him aware of the existence of the Court and the proceedings before it within a reasonable time.
+Moreover, the Respondent State also deposited the Declaration recognising the Court's jurisdiction four (4) years, three (3) months and nine (9) days before the exhaustion of local remedies. - 46.
+In light of the foregoing, the Court holds that the period of two (2) years and nine (9) months that elapsed before the Applicant filed the Application before it is not a reasonable time within the meaning of Article 56(6) of the Charter and Rule 40(6) of the Rules.
+Consequently, Court finds that the Application is inadmissible on this ground.